 }

-Running the server inside a Docker container provides a consistent environment.
-This method helps if the local machine lacks the necessary browser dependencies.
-The official Microsoft image contains all required drivers.
-Use the command docker run -i --rm mcr.microsoft.com/playwright/mcp to start it.
+Docker is a good fallback if your local machine does not already have the browser dependencies Playwright needs.
+The official Microsoft image includes the required drivers.
+Use docker run -i --rm mcr.microsoft.com/playwright/mcp to start it.

 Practical Implementation Process